alcf-lidar/alcf-lidar.github.io/_includes/model_guide.md

     wrfout_dxx_YYYYmmdd12_f012.nc

 where `xx` is the [AMPS grid](http://www2.mmm.ucar.edu/rt/amps/information/configuration/maps_2017101012/maps.html), `YYYYmmdd` is the year (`YYYY`), month (`mm`) and day (`dd`).
-The `*_f000.nc` files are not suitable for use with ALCF as they do not contain all required variables.
+The `*_f000.nc` files are not suitable for use with the ALCF as they do not contain all required variables.

 ### ERA5